emacs-berlin/emacs-berlin.org/index.md

 # February meetup

 Next meetup will be on February 22nd.
-Talks to be determined, stay tuned.
-If you want to give a talk, let us know!

-There will also be time for lightning talks/demos and some food.
+“Paredit in Spacemacs” — by Paulus.
+There's been increasing interest in Spacemacs, and if you're doing any kind of Lisp programming then Paredit is a must have.
+Paulus will show us how to combine the two.

+“Awesome talk” — by ... you?

+Once the scheduled talks are over it's open mic!
+Did you discover a new package, learned something about Elisp, or just used Emacs for developing a cool project, then we want to hear about it!

+We've had some great impromptu lightning talks, and we definitely want to see more of those.
+Emacs Berlin is a friendly and inclusive community.
+If you have anything to share then we want to hear your voice!

 ### Location